gitlabhq/terraform-provider-gitlab/docs/resources/topic.md

 The `gitlab_topic` resource allows to manage the lifecycle of topics that are then assignable to projects.

-Topics are the successors for project tags.
+-> Topics are the successors for project tags.
 Aside from avoiding terminology collisions with Git tags, they are more descriptive and better searchable.

-~> Deleting a resource doesn't delete the corresponding topic as the GitLab API doesn't support deleting topics yet.
-You can set soft_destroy to true if you want the topics description to be emptied instead.
+~> Deleting a topic was implemented in GitLab 14.9.
+For older versions of GitLab set `soft_destroy = true` to empty out a topic instead of deleting it.

 **Upstream API**: [GitLab REST API docs for topics](https://docs.gitlab.com/ee/api/topics.html)